Skip to Main Content

 CitationBenda, L.; Miller, D.; Andras, K.; Bigelow, P.; Reeves, G.; Michael, D. 2007.
 NetMap: a new tool in support of watershed science and resource management.
 Forest Science.
 53(2): 206-219

 KeywordsWatershed analysis, GIS, river ecology

 - A watershed-based environmental and regulatory data analysis system for the forest products industry

 - UTOOLS: microcomputer software for spatial analysis and landscape visualization.

-- Wildfire exposure to analysis on the national forests in the Pacific Northwest, USA
+- Wildfire exposure analysis on the National Forests in the Pacific Northwest, USA

 XML: View XML